-- 1. inherently religious activities such as prayer, worship, religious instruction, or proselytization; - 2. lobbying; - 3. any portion of the salary of, or any other compensation for, an elected or appointed government official; - 4. vehicles or equipment for government agencies that are for general agency use and/or do not have a clear nexus to terrorism prevention, interdiction, and disruption (i.e. mobile data terminals, body cameras, in-car video systems, or radar units, etc. for officers assigned to routine patrol; general firefighting equipment or uniforms); - 5. weapons, ammunition, tasers, weaponized vehicles or explosives (exceptions may be granted when explosives are used for bomb squad training); - 6. admission fees or tickets to any amusement park, recreational activity or sporting event; - 7. promotional gifts; - 8. food, meals, beverages, or other refreshments, except for eligible per diem associated with grant-related travel or where pre-approved for working events; - 9. membership dues for individuals; - 10. any expense or service that is readily available at no cost to the grant project; - 11. any use of grant funds to replace (supplant) funds that have been budgeted for the same purpose through non-grant sources; - 12. fundraising; - 13. legal services for adult offenders;
+- 1. inherently religious activities such as prayer, worship, religious instruction, or proselytization; - 2. lobbying; - 3. any portion of the salary of, or any other compensation for, an elected or appointed government official; - 4. vehicles or equipment for government agencies that are for general agency use and/or do not have a clear nexus to terrorism prevention, interdiction, and disruption (i.e. mobile data terminals, body cameras, in-car video systems, or radar units, etc. for officers assigned to routine patrol; general firefighting equipment or uniforms); - 5. weapons, ammunition, tasers, weaponized vehicles or explosives (exceptions may be granted when explosives are used for bomb squad training); - 6. weapons or weapons accessories to include but not limited to optics/sights, ammunition pouches, slings, or other accessories designed for use with any firearms/weapon; - 7. admission fees or tickets to any amusement park, recreational activity or sporting event; - 8. promotional gifts; - 9. food, meals, beverages, or other refreshments, except for eligible per diem associated with grantrelated travel or where pre-approved for working events; - 10. membership dues for individuals; - 11. any expense or service that is readily available at no cost to the grant project; - 12. any use of grant funds to replace (supplant) funds that have been budgeted for the same purpose through non-grant sources; - 13. fundraising; - 14. legal services for adult offenders; - 15. amateur radios and equipment, FMS radios, GMRS radios, or other radio equipment that is not P25 compliant;

-- 14. amateur radios and equipment, FMS radios, GMRS radios, or other radio equipment that is not P25 compliant; - 15. riot equipment including but not limited to shields, batons, less-lethal ammunition, and grenades designed or intended for dispersing crowds; - 16. weapons or weapons accessories to include but not limited to optics/sights, ammunition pouches, slings, or other accessories designed for use with any firearms/weapon; and - 17. any other prohibition imposed by federal, state, or local law.
+- 16. riot equipment including but not limited to shields, batons, less-lethal ammunition, and grenades designed or intended for dispersing crowds; and - 17. any other prohibition imposed by federal, state, or local law.